 Remember us with a Gift in your Will

+Thank you for considering this very special way of supporting our work.
 After you've provided for those closest to you, perhaps you would consider leaving a gift to the South Western Ambulance Charity in your will.

 Every gift in every will makes a real difference, no matter how large or small - even 1%.

+24% of Wills handled by UK legal advisers include a donation to charity, according to a report from Remember a Charity (2023).
 Choosing to leave us a gift is easy to arrange and your contribution will be very much valued.

 If you are even considering leaving us a gift in your will, please do get in touch so we can understand more about any intended gift and how you might like us to use it.
 We can share with you how other gifts are already being used.

-Please do seek professional advice to make sure that your wishes are clear and correct.
+Please seek professional advice to make sure that your wishes are clear and correct.
 You may need our UK registered charity number which is 1049230.